Celadonsoft Logo

 Introduction to .Net Core

 Various operating systems support makes .NET be completely divergent. .NET technology stack features several languages to choose from C#, F#, Visual Basic.
-Thanks to that, the application area is also far-reaching and stretches among web development, mobile development, desktop application development, mobile game development, as well as the development of APIs and microservices, ML and AI, IoT, etc.
+Thanks to that, the application area is also far-reaching and stretches among web development, mobile development, desktop application development, mobile app development, as well as the development of APIs and microservices, ML and AI, IoT, etc.

 Another distinguishing feature of .NET is a modulated structure.
 Each component is updated via a separate package manager—NuGet.
 This allows each module to be renovated independently.
 As a result, software or applications can work with individual modules and be independent of platform-wide updates.